tadblair/tadblair/README.md

 ## pretrn: matched data for comparing before training, 2 session per rat (pre and post) per condition. 'pre' is before training, 'trn' is during training (before shock)
     'predata' structure VARIABLES: pre-training data
-        - info*: per cell, (bits per spike) spatial information along the given direction path
-        - isplace*_N: per cell, does it beat a spatial information shuffle in the given direction
-        - isplace_N: per cell, is it a place cell in either direction (isplaceRL or isplaceLR)
-        - isplace: redundant with 'isplace_N'
-        - isboth: per cell, is it place cell in both directions (isplaceRL and isplaceLR)
-        - isonly*_N: per cell, is only a place cell in the given direction and not in the other
-        - isrecurringplace: per cell, was a place cell in either session of interest and matched across them with CellReg
         - all other fields have the same meaning as the 'predata' in ##prepost data (above) 'trndata' structure VARIABLES: training data
         - vmap_*: occupancy map in seconds for either direction in the split session halves